INAS 330

-The INAS 330 is an Indian naval air squadron based at INS Shikra, Mumbai.
+The INAS 330 was a naval air squadron of the Indian Navy based at INS Shikra, Mumbai.
+The unit was equipped with the Westland Sea King Mk.42B and was decommissioned on 14 June 2026.

 History

 Among the most potent weapon platforms in the Naval inventory is the Westland Sea King helicopter.
-This versatile and advanced multi role aircraft has taken modern age maritime warfare to theatres well beyond the nation’s shores.
+This versatile and advanced multi role aircraft has taken modern age maritime warfare to theatres well beyond the nation's shores.
 INAS 330 was commissioned on 17 April 1971 under the command of Cdr M P Wadhawan.
 The squadron was initially equipped with Westland Sea King Mk 42 ASW helicopters acquired from British Westland Helicopters Ltd.